pisto/ds3armor/README.md

 It is possible to blacklist or whitelist individual armor pieces.
 By default Symbol of Avarice and Crown of Dusk are excluded.

-In order to exclude a piece use `-e "piece name"`.
-To include only some pieces for a specific armor type, use `-i "piece 1" -i "piece 2" ...`.
+In order to exclude a piece use `-e "piece name/ECMAscript regular expression"`, for example `-e "Lapp|Cathedral"`.
+To include only some pieces for a specific armor type, use `-i "piece name" -i "piece name" ...`.
 Inclusions have priority over exclusions.

 ## Precompiled lists